ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 * Provisioning and deleting compute nodes on dedicated hosts.
 Only static compute nodes can be deployed on dedicated hosts.
 * When using Spectrum Scale for shared storage in the cluster.

-## Where are the Terraform files that are used by IBM Spectrum Scale located?
-{: #terraform-location-spectrum-scale}
-{: faq}

-The Terraform-based templates can be found in this public [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-symphony){: external}.

 ## Where can I find the custom image name to image ID mappings for each cloud region?
 {: #custom-image-name-mappings}